deverac/hpircomm/docs/software.md

 `ignore-sec` The number of seconds to wait between sending packets.
 This is only relevant if `ignorerx` is `true`.

 `ignorerx` When `true`, this ignores all transmissions from the HP48G and pretends a valid response was received.
 When using '[quarter-duplex](./quarter-duplex.md)' mode and the Kermit or XMODEM protocol, this must be set to `true`.
+See also `ignore-sec`.

 `order-by` The directory sort keys: d=Date, n=Name, s=Size. `sdn` means sort by Size, then by Date, then by Name.